-"Zeemeister and Buckler," I said, "did not strike me as the sort whose intellects are mediated by sentiment."
+"Zeemeister and Buckler," I said, "did not strike me as the sort whose intellects are organ procurement and smuggling.

-"True.
-They are, basically, hoodlums.
-Until recently their major activities had involved organ procurement and smuggling.
 Before that they had done many other illicit things, but organs seem to have been going well recently.
 They were involved in the theft of the star-stone for monetary rather than idealistic reasons.
 None of the other members of the conspiracy were criminals in the professional sense of the term.
-This was why they hired Zeemeister-to plan the theft for them.
-His ultimate design, however, involved a brace of roods-"
+This was why they hired